temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 id: what-is-a-codec-server
 title: What is a Codec Server?
 sidebar_label: Codec Server
 description: Explanation and implementation of a remote encryption/decryption server.
 ---

-## Overview

-A codec server provides a means of encrypting and decrypting data between a Temporal application and a customer's remote database.
+A codec server provides a means of encrypting and decrypting data between a Temporal application and a customer’s remote database.

-Codec servers serve as a go-between for the application and the database.
-Data retrived from the user's remote server is decrypted through a codec server before it can be viewed on the WebUI.
-Conversely, data from the WebUI is sent to the codec server for encryption before getting sent back to the remote database.
+Codec servers act as a go-between for the application and the database.
+Data from the customer’s remote server is decrypted via a codec server before it can be viewed on the WebUI.
+Conversely, data from the WebUI is encrypted through the codec server before being passed along to the database.

-Encrypted data is much more secure to store on the client's servers.
+Codec servers handle authentication and authorization in a similar manner used by Temporal Clusters.
+Encrypted data is much more secure to store on the client’s server.
 In the event of a data breach, any information uncovered would be indecipherable to bad actors.

+## Purpose

+DataConverters can be configured to use a PayloadCodec to encrypt data before it’s sent to Temporal.

+[diagram of problem]

+However, the pre-built tctl and WebUI binaries use a default DataConverter that excludes your PayloadCodec.

+Because of this, the tctl and the WebUI will not be able to show decrypted data—at least, not without help.

+[diagram of solution]

+This is where a remote Codec Server comes into play.
+The server exposes your PayloadCodec’s encode/decode methods via HTTP interface.
+This allows tctl and the WebUI to use the PayloadCodec to encrypt and decrypt data as needed.

-## Components
+## Configuration

-Codec servers handle authentication and authorization in a similar manner to what's utilized by Temporal Clusters.
+Codec servers are initiated in a similar manner to a Temporal Worker.

-Web UI
-Remote server
-URL

-## Setup
+Before you begin to run a codec server, make sure that a Temporal service is running in your SDK of choice.

+If you are using Go, feel free to base your remote codec server off of this existing repo.

-Use the code samples below to build a basic codec server for your projects.
+For other languages, please refer to the diagrams below to construct the means to run a codec server.
-Go and TS

-## Usage in Codes

-Put BG check here
+To see an example of a codec server in action, refer to the background check sample [here].